 Citing the biblical Tower of Babel, social psychologist Jonathan Haidt posted in The Atlantic in 2022 "Why the past 10 years of American life have been uniquely stupid."
 He wrote "Something went terribly wrong, very suddenly.
 We are disoriented, unable to speak the same language or recognize the same truth.
 We are cut off from one another and from the past."
 Haidt said "Babel is a metaphor for what social media has done to nearly all of the institutions most important to a country's future-- and to us as a people."

-In his 2024 book, Haidt claims that because of social media, teenagers became far more isolated between 2010 and 2015.
-His remedy: no smartphones before high school, no social media until age 16, no phones in school and give pre-teens and teens more responsibility.
+Haidt claims that between 2010 and 2015 social media networks have made teenagers much more isolated.
+His remedy: no smartphones before high school, no social media until age 16, no phones in school, and pre-teens and teens should be given more responsibility.

 We Are the Product!